GironsLopez/GironsLopez.github.io/cv/index.md

 * *Half a degree makes a world of difference*, Spanish translation [[Link]](http://www.egu.eu/education/planet-press/38/half-a-degree-makes-a-world-of-difference/){:target="_blank"}

+### Volunteer
+**2013** IAHS
-**2013** Volunteer supporting the organisation of the 2013 IAHS, IAPSO, IAPSEI Joint Assembly in Gothenburg (Sweden)
+*I volunteered supporting the organisation of the 2013 IAHS, IAPSO, IAPSEI Joint Assembly.*

 <div class="line-separator"></div>

 # Representation Duties

+### PhD student representative
+**2014** CNDS • Uppsala, Sweden
-**2014** PhD student representative at the Centre for Natural Disaster Science (CNDS) Program board
+*I was elected as PhD student representative to the Program Board of the Centre for Natural Disaster Science (CNDS).*

+### PhD student representative
+**2013** Uppsala University • Uppsala, Sweden
-**2013** PhD student representative at the Department of Earth Sciences Board, Uppsala University, Uppsala, Sweden
+*I was elected as PhD student representative to the Board of the Department of Earth Sciences at Uppsala University.*

+### Student representative
+**2007** Universitat Autònoma de Barcelona • Barcelona, Spain
-**2007** Student representative at the Geology Section Board, Universitat Autònoma de Barcelona, Barcelona, Spain
+*I was elected as student representative to the Board of the Section of Geology at Universitat Autònoma de Barcelona.*

 <div class="line-separator"></div>

 # Skills

-### Instrumentation
-Campbell loggers • Hydro-meteorological sensors

 ### Programming
 Python • Matlab • LaTeX • Markdown

 ### Software
-ArcGIS • QGIS • HBV • Git
+ArcGIS • QGIS • HBV • Git • Inkscape • Linux

+### Instrumentation
+Campbell loggers • Hydro-meteorological sensors

 ### Languages
 *Native or bilingual proficiency:* Catalan • Spanish